cclock2/Mysterium_Text_Adventure/README.md

 so the solution will change between playthroughs.

 Version 1.0: This is a roguh draft of the game.
-Mysterium Text Adventure is in a fully playable state, but some features like a title screen, transitions between levels, and background music are not present.
+Mysterium Text Adventure is in a fully playable state, but some features like a title screen, transitions between levels, clearer scroll bars, and background music are not present.